TITC/caffe_nd/README.md

 - DataPatch layer allows to load hd5 valume from which it ronadomly crop 3d Patch data and corresponding 3d label to feed to networks.
 - Support 3D pooling
-- Class weights are autmatically balanced for in softmaxloss layer for imbalanced classes.
+- Class weights are autmatically balanced in softmaxloss layer for imbalanced classes.
 - Perform either hole volume prediction or slice by slice prediction in testing phase.